 Walk down Seven Mile Beach

-This pristine beach offers miles and miles of clean sand and turquoise waters.
-Take a slow stroll and enjoy the views.
-You can grab a Jamaican patty or ice cream from one of the local vendors and enjoy a quiet morning,
+Seven Mile Beach offers miles and miles of beautiful views, pristine sand and clear, turquoise waters.
+You can grab a Jamaican patty or ice cream from one of the local vendors and enjoy a slow stroll along the water.

 Take advantage of Negril’s clear and calm waters and head out on a transparent glass-bottom boat.
 You’ll catch sights of the fish and coral beneath the surface, which really is a sight to behold.

 Located atop a 35-foot cliffon the far west end of Jamaica, Rick’s Cafe is one of Negril’s best-loved spots.
 This longtime bar/eatery serves Caribbean grub and cocktails, plus a pool and live band music to accompany your meal.

 Rick’s Cafe has some of the most breathtaking views of the Caribbean, especially at sunset.
 But if you’re there earlier in the day and you’re brave enough, you can join the hordes of adventure-seekers as they jump off the restaurant’s cliff face into the warm waters.

 The birthplace of Bob Marley, Nine Mile is around 2 hours from Montego Bay.
 It’s a small town, though, so you can easily explore it in a few hours.